BigWillie/despatchjs/README.md

 So we have switched to Despatch Bay for our UK and EU parcels.
 Despatch Bay is local to us and their API is Brexit ready.

-This is a very think wrapper for Despatch Bay's Shipping Service SOAP API.
+This is a very thin wrapper for Despatch Bay's Shipping Service SOAP API.

 Very simple to use - POST a data object, and receive JSON.